-- (a) In order to help fulfill their fiduciary duties, Commissioners should continually develop and maintain their knowledge of pension investment and administration matters by attending educational presentations and events. - (b) Commissioners should report all continuing education related to the Commission to the Chair or CEO. - (c) Commissioners are encouraged to participate in at least 16 hours of continuing education annually, including in-house seminars, pertinent national conferences, select investment and pension plan administration courses, and continuing educational courses offered through local colleges and universities.
+- (a) In order to help fulfill their fiduciary duties, Commissioners should continually develop and maintain their knowledge of pension investment and administration matters by attending educational presentations and events. - (b) Commissioners should report all continuing education related to the Commission to the Chair or CEO. - (c) Commissioners are encouraged to participate in at least 16 hours of continuing education annually, including educational presentations at Commission meetings, pertinent national conferences, select investment and pension plan administration courses, and continuing educational courses offered through local colleges and universities.